justinnoor/pfhowto/README.md

 sudo reboot
 ```

 Detach the droplet from your [cloud-firewall](https://www.digitalocean.com/docs/networking/firewalls/quickstart) from the [control panel](https://cloud.digitalocean.com/login) in your account.
 The connection will be dropped.
-[PF](https://man.openbsd.org/pf) is now the active firewall.
+[PF](https://man.openbsd.org/pf) is now the acting firewall.
 Give it a few minutes to update.

 SSH back into the droplet:
 ```command